oceanalbin/Catalog-Of-Archival-Resilence/README.md

 <br>
 Check if someone knows about the movement

-— Some bystanders have heard of it, as far as the receptionist knew nobody knew where it came from.
+*Some bystanders have heard of it, as far as the receptionist knew nobody knew where it came from.*

 Why does the archive have this collection?

-— Not a specific answer, could be added with other collections.
+*Not a specific answer, could be added with other collections.*

 *Ik vermoed daarom dat veel hiervan direct aan het IISG is overgedragen, misschien door een loge, of door individuele leden.
 Sommigen van de vele speldjes kunnen ons ook nog langs een andere weg bereikt hebben, bijvoorbeeld via het persoonsarchief van iemand die toevallig lid was, of als losse schenking.
 Om privacyredenen vermelden we dit vaak niet. — IISG*

 Why does this needs to be archived?

-— No clear answer, something along the lines of it being an old organisation, which had an impact/mission in the history.
+*No clear answer, something along the lines of it being an old organisation, which had an impact/mission in the history.*

 Framing a position towards it.